remla24-team10/operation/README.md

 - [lib-ml](https://github.com/remla24-team10/lib-ml) contains the pre-processing logic for data that is used for training or queries
 - [model-training](https://github.com/remla24-team10/model-training) contains the ML training pipeline and is dependent on lib-ml

+## 📝 Code overview:

+Overview of useful files from this repository:
+- `docker-compose.yaml`: Contains the configuration for Docker-compose
+- `operation-manifests.yaml`: Contains the configuration for Kubernetes
+- `Vagrantfile`: Contains the configuration for Vagrant

 ## 📄 Report

 A readable pdf version of the report can be found [here](https://github.com/remla24-team10/operation/blob/main/report/report_group10.pdf)